textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 …
 ~~~

 In each line, the `image_info` tag is explicitly calling a data value for the image in context, in this case the image having ID number 9.
+It’s all done dynamically now.
+No manual entry of static content in the templates themselves.

 In the first line, the `image_info` tag is used twice to pull out the image’s ID number and file extension.
 Note there’s no “.” added between the ID and extension values, which is because the `ext` value for the `type=""` attribute already includes the required period.